tsneddon/ClinVarReports/README.md

   * \#5.
 IntraLab_discrepancy: ClinVar variants where the submitter has a discrepant clinical significance [P] vs [LP] vs [VUS] vs [LB] vs [B] with themselves.
   * \#6.
 Lab_vs_EP: ClinVar variants where the submitter clinical significance is discrepant from an Expert Panel (EP) or Practice Guideline.

-**ClinVarExcelReports.py** also generates a ReportsStats Excel file containing the summary variant counts for each ZeroStar or OneStar submitter.
+**ClinVarExcelReports.py** also generates a:
+  * ReportsStats Excel file containing the summary variant counts for each ZeroStar or OneStar submitter
+  * Distribution Excel file containing all variants with 2 or more ZeroStar or OneStar submitters

 ## How to run these scripts
 All scripts are run as 'python3 *filename.py* *arg*' where arg = 'ZeroStar' or 'OneStar'